Xunnamius/next-test-api-route-handler/README.md

 and
 [NextApiResponse](https://nextjs.org/docs/basic-features/typescript#api-routes)
 objects rather than having to hack something together with express?
-Then look no further! 🤩 This package allows you to test your Next.js API routes/handlers in an isolated Next.js-like environment simply, quickly, and without hassle.
+Then look no further! 🤩 This package allows you to test your Next.js API routes/handlers quickly and hassle-free in an isolated Next.js-like context.

 `next-test-api-route-handler` uses Next.js's internal API resolver to precisely emulate API route handling.
 To guarantee stability, this package is